raging-loon/vigilv1/README.md

  - Statistics
 ## Installation
 You just need to run install.sh and make
-Note that if you are not planning on using the web interface and not using a mysql database, then you need to mark "use_mysql" in the config file as "NO".
+Note that if you are not planning on using the web interface and not using a sqlite database, then you need to mark "use_sqlite" in the config file as "NO".
+Please note that the database comes preconfigured and empty with the package.
+It is in the file "/npsi.db".

 ## Plans
  - [x] Add monitoring for total amount of packets sent and recieved